 Ms. Ilchuk was a finalist for the National Opera Association Vocal Competition in 2011, and a semi-finalist for the Concorso Internazionale "Musica Sacra" 2010 (Rome, Italy) and The American Prize National Competition in Vocal Performance (Opera) - Friedrich and Virginia Schorr Memorial Award, 2019.

-She has been teaching voice both privately and at the collegiate level since 1993.
-Some of her students are graduates of San Francisco Opera’s Merola Program and have won vocal competitions, including the Mondavi Center Young Artists Competition, the Classical Singer’s Vocal Competition, the Asya Pleskach Scholarship for Young Choral Singers, the ARC Orchestra Concerto and Aria Competition, and the NATS Auditions.
+She has been teaching voice since 1995.
+Some of her students are graduates of San Francisco Opera’s Merola Program and have won vocal competitions, including the Mondavi Center Young Artists Competition, the Classical Singer’s Vocal Competition, the Asya Pleskach Scholarship for Young Choral Singers, the ARC Concerto and Aria Competition, and the NATS Auditions.
+Ms. Ilchuk is a volunteer and passionate advocate for education and arts.
+For the last several years she has performed at fundraising events for the American - Ukrainian Catholic Education Foundation to benefit the Ukrainian Catholic University, which is the top 5 research universities in her native Ukraine.
+Along with her husband, she also supports San Francisco Charity Foundation “Anhelyk”.
+All collected funds go to war-orphan children who lost their parents defending Ukraine on its East borders.
 Ms. Ilchuk received her Master of Music degrees in Voice Performance from Lviv State Music Academy (Ukraine) and California State University, Sacramento, and is a member of the National Association of Teachers of Singing and the prestigious music honor society Pi Kappa Lambda.